b1tranger/makka-live-bot-frontend/doc/DOCUMENTATION.md

 To ensure 100% uptime and prevent API conflicts, the bot uses a decentralized failover system:
 1. **Handshake**: On startup, the instance checks for an active Master.
 If found, it enters **Standby Mode**.
 2. **Master Announcement**: Upon becoming Master (at startup or via failover), the instance sends a one-time message: `👑 Makka Master: Instance [SID:...] is now ACTIVE.`
-3. **Heartbeat**: The Master instance sends a background heartbeat `💓 [HB:...]` every 15 seconds to update the `last_heartbeat` timestamp on Standby instances.
+3. **Heartbeat**: The Master instance sends a background heartbeat `💓 [HB:...]` every 20 seconds using ZLib compression and Base64 encoding.
+It embeds not only the upcoming queue context, but specifically traces and counts elapsed FFMPEG PCM processing bytes to calculate precise stream timestamps (seconds elapsed) to securely pass to Standbys!
-4. **Promotion**: If no heartbeat is received for 35 seconds, or if a "Shutting Down" signal is detected, a Standby instance promotes itself to **Master**.
+4. **Promotion & Resumption**: If no heartbeat is received for 35 seconds, or if a "Shutting Down" signal is detected, a Standby instance parses the last heartbeat's Base64 queue, injects `-ss` to precisely fast-forward the new stream to the specific second the Master disconnected, and promotes itself to **Master** seamlessly.
-5. **State Recovery**: The new Master uses the last known voice channel data from the heartbeat to automatically reconnect.

 ### Music Queue & Playlist Architecture
 The bot maintains a dictionary of queues keyed by Guild ID.
 When a playlist URL is provided: